rubyonjets/jets/docs/_docs/structure.md

     ├── public
     └── spec

-The table below covers the purpose of each:
+The table below states the purpose of each directory:

 File / Directory  | Description
 ------------- | -------------
 app/controllers  | Contains controller code that handles API Gateway web requests.
 For more info refer to [controllers]({% link _docs/controllers.md %}) app/functions  | Contains simple functions.
-For more info refer to [functions]({% link _docs/functions.md %}). app/helpers  | Contains helpers methods that can be used to assist view code. app/javascript  | Contains javascript, CSS and images files that webpacker compiles.
-The javascript files live in `javascript/packs`, the CSS in `javascript/src` and images in `javascript/images`.
-Refer to [webpacker](https://github.com/rails/webpacker) for more info. app/jobs  | Contains job code.
-This code usually execute on a scheduled basis asynchronously outside of the request-response cycle.
-For more info refer to the [jobs docs]({% link _docs/jobs.md %}) app/models  | Contains model code, usually classes that interact with a database. app/shared  | Contains shared resources.
-Refer to [Shared Resources]({% link _docs/shared-resources.md %}). app/views  | Contains view code, usually HTML pages and forms. bin  | Contains helper executables. config  | Your application's configurations.
-Where to configure the application's settings, database, routes, webpacker settings, etc.  Application-wide configurations are set in [config/application.rb]({% link _docs/app-config.md %}). db  | Contains database migrations.
-The ActiveRecord migrations live under `db/migrate` and the Dynamodb migrations are under `db/dynamodb`. public  | Contains static files meant to be served straight up. spec | Contains unit tests.
+For more info refer to [functions]({% link _docs/functions.md %}). app/helpers  | Contains helpers methods that can be used to assist view code. app/javascript  | Contains javascript, CSS, and images files that webpacker compiles.
+Javascript lives in `javascript/packs`, CSS in `javascript/src` and images in `javascript/images`.
+Refer to [webpacker](https://github.com/rails/webpacker) for more info. app/jobs  | Contains job definitions.
+This code usually executes on a scheduled basis asynchronously outside of the request-response cycle.
+For more info refer to the [jobs docs]({% link _docs/jobs.md %}) app/models  | Contains model definitions, usually classes that interact with a database via ActiveRecord or some other ORM. app/shared  | Contains shared resources.
+Refer to [Shared Resources]({% link _docs/shared-resources.md %}). app/views  | Contains view code, usually HTML pages and forms. bin  | Contains helper executables. config  | Contains configuration files for databases, routes, webpacker, etc.  Application-wide configurations are set in [config/application.rb]({% link _docs/app-config.md %}). config/environments | Contains environment-specific application-wide configurations (`development.rb`, `production.rb`, etc). db  | Contains database migrations.
+ActiveRecord migrations live under `db/migrate` and the Dynamodb migrations are in `db/dynamodb`. public  | Contains static files meant to be served "as-is". spec | Contains tests.

 <a id="prev" class="btn btn-basic" href="{% link _docs/install.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/local-server.md %}">Next Step</a>